My shopping cart

 You may have even drunk vegan wine without realising it, as not all vintners will advertise or label the fact they didn’t use animal products while fining the wine.

-Vegan wine tastes just like any other wine - the only difference is that vegan wine hasn’t been touched by animal products - which is definitely more appealing.
+Vegan wine tastes just like any other red wine or white wine- the only difference is that vegan wine hasn’t been touched by animal products - which is definitely more appealing.

 It’s made the same way, with the same grapes and ingredients, so you won’t be able to tell the difference in taste.